 Cons

-The Bowflex Xtreme offers over 70 different exercises so you can get a full-body workout without leaving home and includes seven free workout regimens designed by a personal trainer.
+The Bowflex Xtreme offers over 70+ different exercises so you can get a full-body workout without leaving home, and it includes seven free workout regimens designed by a personal trainer.

-The Bowflex comes standard with 210lb. of power rod resistance that can be upgraded to 310lb, or 410 lb.
+The Bowflex comes standard with 210 lbs. of power rod resistance that can be upgraded to 310 lbs or 410 lbs.

 It features a sliding seat rail for rowing exercises and leg presses.
 It has a lat tower with an angled bar to help build shoulder and back strength quickly.
 It also comes with a squat bar to target your legs.

-There are multiple pulley and cable positions so that you can customize your work out.
-The home gym is designed to fold away and store easily and has wheels so that it can be moved.
-There are also additional accessories, including instructions, triple-function hand-grips, and ankle cuffs.
+There are multiple pulley and cable positions to customize your workout.
+The home gym is designed to fold away and store easily and has wheels to move.
+There are also additional accessories, including instructions, triple-function hand grips, and ankle cuffs.

 With this machine, you can add-on preacher curl or ab crunch attachments.